Although Minnesota is rich in lakes and streams, Lake Superior is easily the most spectacular waterbody in Minnesota.

 What's being done

-Great Lakes Water Quality Initiative (GLI): As part of an effort between Great Lakes States and EPA, the MPCA passed water quality regulations that apply to toxic chemicals in the Lake Superior watershed.
-Contact: Gary Kimball at 651-757-2495 or email@example.com.
+Great Lakes Water Quality Initiative (GLI): As part of an effort between Great Lakes states and the U.S. EPA, the MPCA passed water quality regulations that apply to toxic chemicals in the Lake Superior watershed.

 - 2003 Lake Superior Abandoned Household Waste Project